 Check out the Rainbow stairs

 Probably a cool Instagrammable place in Krakow, Tatrzańska street in Podgórze is a hippie area.
 Look for 55 vibrant stairs, called popularly as Rainbow stairs, painted in various colours.
-It is hard to miss this place as youngsters hang out for their Instagram shot.
+It is hard to miss this place as youngsters hang out for their Instagram shots.
 It is located next to Park Bednarskiego and St. Joseph’s Church, again two attractions worth visiting as well.

 Visit Tyniec Abbey Monastery